electric-sql/electric/examples/web-wa-sqlite-vuejs/README.md

 ## Develop

+[`./src/ElectricProvider.vue`](./src/ElectricProvider.vue) has the example code for initializing and providing Electric to the rest of the app

-`./src/Example.tsx` has the main example code.
+[`./src/Example.vue`](./src/Example.vue) has the main example code for using the Electric instance.

 For more information see the:

 - [Documentation](https://electric-sql.com/docs)
 - [Quickstart](https://electric-sql.com/docs/quickstart)